robinwyss/clm-hosting/README.md

 ### Data and configuration

-When you have successfully launched a sample, you can then adjust settings such as logging and the storage connection string by editing the `appsettings.json` file.
+When you have successfully launched a sample, you can then adjust settings such as logging and the storage connection string by editing the `appsettings.json` file or directly in the `run.bat`/`run.sh` script.
 Note that modifying the `appsettings.json` file requires a restart of the services before it will take effect.

 To test a sample, you can publish a package using the `clm` tool - for example the iHear sample package provided in the CLM Platform distribution.
 The CLM Platform configurator web app allows you to browse VT packages and test product configurations.